A short, flexible programme to fit around your needs

 At the end of the course, you will receive a certificate of completion that awards you 150 hours of Continuing Professional Development.

-The next cohort will start in February 2023 and end in July 2023.
+The next cohort will start in May 2023.

 A standard fee of £2,500 inc VAT.

 The training will take place online as well as in the Design Studio, which is situated in the Main Building at Aston University.
 This allows the use of both software and hardware to help with the understanding of the course.

 Address.
 Main Building, Aston University, Aston Street, Birmingham B4 7ET

 Parking available at Holt Street, B7 4BH - £6 per visit (6am to 10pm).
 Travelling by train is advisable, the nearest stations, Birmingham New Street, Snow Hill and Moor Street are located 15-min walk away.